Understanding Dot Convention in Transformers

 Dot Convention in Transformers

-What is Dot Convention?
+What is the Dot Convention in Transformers?

 Dot Notation in Transformers

 When the dots are placed next to the top ends of the primary and secondary windings as shown below, it indicates that the polarity of the instantaneous voltage across the primary winding will be the same as that across the secondary winding.
-Meaning the phase shift between the primary and secondary winding will be zero (in- Phase), and the direction of the Secondary current (Is) and Primary current (Ip) will be the same.
+Meaning the phase shift between the primary and secondary winding will be zero (in-phase), and the direction of the Secondary current (Is) and Primary current (Ip) will be the same.

 In Phase Transformer Dot Convention